pfremaux/webserver-lib/README.md

 ```
 server.generate.js.lib.endpoint=/lib.js
 ```
-You'd have to do this call:
+Assuming you enabled HTTPS, you'd have to do this call:
 ```
 https://127.0.0.1:8081/lib.js
 ```